 Where do we want to be in the future?
 How will we get there?
-Whe will play a part?
-Have access to a clean, healthy environment How will we get there?
-Ensure water quality is maintained Ensure the regeneration areas are maintained Ensure that shade trees and quality cool recreational spaces are a feature of our community Who will play a part?
-Australian Renewable Energy Agency (ARENA) Broken Hill City Council Crown Lands NSW Broken Hill Local Aboriginal Land Council Federal and State Government Our blood lead levels are managed The community receives regular updates from ongoing monitoring Agencies Landcare We are recycling our waste into needed products Reduction of waste is addressed through programs and partnerships Successful waste reduction outcomes are celebrated Local environmental and heritage groups Mining and Industry Non-Government Agencies NSW Aboriginal Land Council NSW Department of Planning and Environment NSW Environment Protection Authority NSW Local Land Services NSW National Parks and Wildlife Service Our media partners Our volunteers Our reliance on fossil fuels is decreasing Active transport, walkability, and liveability factors are considered for any new developments Renewable energy solutions are embraced by the community How will w ve know when we have got there?
-Measu res Source 1.
+Who will play a part?
+Have access to a clean, healthy environment Ensure water quality is maintained Ensure the regeneration areas are maintained Ensure that shade trees and quality cool recreational spaces are a feature of our community Australian Renewable Energy Agency (ARENA) Broken Hill City Council Crown Lands NSW Broken Hill Local Aboriginal Land Council Federal and State Government Agencies Landcare Our blood lead levels are managed The community receives regular updates from ongoing monitoring Local environmental and heritage groups We are recycling our waste into needed products Reduction of waste is addressed through programs and partnerships Successful waste reduction outcomes are celebrated Mining and Industry Non-Government Agencies NSW Aboriginal Land Council NSW Department of Planning and Environment NSW Environment Protection Authority Our reliance on fossil fuels is decreasing Active transport, walkability, and liveability factors are considered for any new developments Renewable energy solutions are embraced by the community NSW Local Land Services NSW National Parks and Wildlife Service Our media partners Our volunteers Utility organisations How will we know when we have got there?
+Measure s Source 1.
 Maintain quality, affordable water Data collection 2.
-Decreasing ecological footprint (monitoring ren ewable energy and recycling levels) Data collection 3.
+Decreasing ecological footprint (monitoring re newable energy and recycling levels) Data collection 3.
 Limit the detrimental health impacts of mining on the community Data collection 4.
-Increased involvement in environmental activit ies Community survey 5.
+Increased involvement in environmental activities Community survey 5.
 The tree canopy in our CBD and across the City is increasing Data collection 6.
-Recreational water is maintained for communit y use Data Collection 7.
-The City is promoted as clean, green, comfortal ole, sustainable and affordable Liveability Data
+Recreational water is maintained for community use Data Collection 7.
+The City is promoted as clean, green, comfortable, sustainable and affordable Liveability Data

-Ne value our
+We value our